umami-hep/salt/docs/configuration.md

 ```

 Here, two instances of featurewise transformations have been added to the model.
 For each, you must specify the layer whose features you would
-like to transform (this can currently be either `input`, which applies the transformations to the features before they are passed into the initialisation network, or `global`, which applies them to the global track representations outputted by the encoder).
+like to transform (this can currently be either `input`, which applies the transformations to the features before they are passed into the initialisation network, `encoder`, which applies the transformations to the inputs of each layer to the encoder using separate networks, or `global`, which applies them to the global track representations outputted by the encoder).
 For each instance, you can specify either one or both of `dense_config_scale` or `dense_config_bias`, which configure dense networks whose output scales and biases the features of the chosen layer, respectively.
 It is important to ensure the `output_size` of these networks matches the number of features in the layer you are transforming.
-In this case, the transformations are applied to a model with 17 inputs per track, and an encoder that outputs 128 features for each track representation.
+In this case, the transformations are applied to a model with 17 inputs per track, the layers of an encoder with 256 features, and the output of the encoder, which has 128 features for each track representation.
+You can optionally apply a layer normalisation after applying the transformations by setting `apply_norm: True` for a given network, as shown above.

 ### Training